 I know first-hand how difficult it can be for both children and parents when your child struggles with speech and language.
+My own son has a Speech Disorder and Developmental Language Disorder (DLD).
 Every day I am inspired by how hard my young son works, his resilience and determination, and to appreciate each success, no matter how small or big.

 I founded SLCN Stories so that I can channel my passion for raising awareness and supporting children who face challenges communicating, and offer that same support I have received to other parents, carers, families and schools.

 SLCN stories is a place to share inclusive stories for children with Speech, Language and Communication Needs.